 If you’re looking to create a Delivery model for your truck you could hire two delivery guys.
-Otherwise, you may connect with third-party logistic companies who cost around $2 (averagely) for each delivery.
+Otherwise, you may connect with third-party logistic companies that cost around $2 (average) for each delivery.

 10. Staff Uniform for Food Truck Employees

 The uniforms for staff provide an overall impression of the brand to the restaurant industry.
 It helps you build confidence among your patrons.
 A standard collar t-shirt is priced at about $45 to $55.
 Considering that there are just five employees in this particular fashion, you’ll need two chefs’ coats (2 each) that will cost between $200 to $225.
 And the other employees could wear a T-Shirt as well as a cap.
 The total cost of uniforms will not exceed greater than $450.